bxparks/rpn83p/docs/USER_GUIDE_BASIC.md

 | `2ND ANGLE`           | ![Input Complex](images/basic/input-complex-5.png) |
 | `2ND i`               | ![Input Complex](images/basic/input-complex-6.png) |

+### Input Termination

+On the HP-42S, input termination is aggressive.
+For example:

+- The activation of any menu (e.g. `MODES` or `CONVERT`) terminates the input.
+- Moving to a different menu row using the UpArrow or DownArrow, within the same menu, terminates the input.
+- Deactivation of a menu using `ON/EXIT` button also terminates the input.
+- Selecting `STO` or `RCL`, then canceling the command argument prompt using `ON/EXIT` will terminate the input.

+On RPN83P, input termination is delayed for as long as it makes sense.
+I think this makes the user-interface easier and more friendly.
+For example:

+- Menu navigation (with the exception of `BASE`, see below) does *not* cause termination.
+    - This allows the user to start entering a number, then navigate to a different menu folder, then continue entering the number.
+- The `ON/EXIT` button to navigate up the menu hierarchy does not cause input termination.
+- Selecting the `MODE` keyboard button shortcut does *not* cause input termination.
+- Invoking changes inside the `MODE` button does *not* cause input termination.
+  For example:
+    - Changing the `FIX`, `SCI`, or `ENG` value does not cause termination
+    - Changing the complex number display mode `RECT`, `PRAD`, `PDEG` does not cause termination.
+This allow the user to start entering a complex number through the `2ND LINK` process, then change their mind whether to link the 2 numbers in rectangular form `a+bi` or in a polar form (`r∠θ`).
+- Canceling a command argument prompt (e.g. `STO`, `RCL`, `RNDN`, `FIX`, etc), before the completion of the parameter, does *not* cause input termination.
+- Even seemingly drastic configuration changes such as `RSIZ` (register size) and `SSIZ` (stack size) will *not* cause input termination.
+    - They can make the internal configuration changes without depending on the value of the `X` register, the input does not need to be terminated.

+The `BASE` menu folder and its children folders (`LOGI`, `ROTS`, `BITS`, `BFCN`, `BCFS`) are exceptions because the `BASE` mode affects how the digits in the input buffer are parsed and interpreted.

+- Changing the BASE modes (`DEC`, `HEX`, `OCT`, `BIN`) will cause input termination.
+    - If we switch to another BASE mode, the input must be terminated so that the pending digits can be parsed correctly.
+- Any menu navigation into or out of a BASE menu (i.e. from non-BASE into BASE, or from BASE to a non-BASE) will cause input termination.
+    - Similar reason as above, the digits in the input buffer are affected by the BASE mode.
+- Menu navigation *within* the BASE menu folder hierarchy will *not* cause input termination.
+    - For example, navigating from `BASE > ROTS` to `BASE > LOGI` will not terminate the input.
+- Pressing the `MODE` keyboard button from inside a `BASE` menu folder *does* cause input termination.
+    - Internally, the `MODE` button causes menu navigation to `ROOT > MODE` which is in a different menu hierarchy from `ROOT > BASE`, so we have transitioned to be outside of the `BASE` hierarchy.

 ### Other Edge Cases

 The input system of the HP-42S has idiosyncrasies which are sometimes